TokenEngineeringCommunity/website/docs/academy-tmg1-ecosystem.md

 This course focuses on specifying ecosystem value flows and communicating them in a visual language appropriate for domain and technical stakeholders.
 A token engineer will continue by applying existing Cryptoeconomic Patterns, adapting them, and/or creating new mechanisms, observing the changes in the specification, and discussing these with stakeholders.
 In the next stages of Computer-aided Design you or your technical counterpart can further specify the dynamic model using [Differential Specification Syntax](https://community.cadcad.org/t/differential-specification-syntax-key/31) and simulate using [cadCAD](https://cadcad.org/).
 This process is iterative and aims to make assumptions explicit, stress test, and improve the models.

+### Registration
+The dates for the next cohort of this course in 2022 haven't been defined, yet.
+In case you are interested, please reach out to contact@tokenengineering.net.